revell-logo

 25-Yard Zero

 With most rifle calibers, a 25-yard zero will have you shooting slightly high at 100 yards (typically 2-4 inches) and back on target around 200-250 yards, depending on your cartridge.
+This creates a “point blank” zero where you can hold center on targets from contact distance out to your maximum point blank range without significant holdover.

 50-Yard Zero